osg-htc/docs/docs/release/osg-36.md

 !!! danger
     The format of the HTCondor job queue log has changed.
-Once you have updated the condor_schedd to HTCondor 10.6.0, you may only downgrade to a version that can parse this new format.
+Once you have updated the Access Point and HTCondor-CE (i.e., hosts with a `condor_schedd` daemon) to HTCondor 10.6.0, you may only downgrade to a version that can parse this new format.
     (LTS: 10.0.4 and later, feature: 10.5.0 and later)

+    We recommend upgrading your Access Points and HTCondor-CE hosts to 10.0.4 or 10.5.0 first, then proceeding with an upgrade to 10.6.0.

 -   [HTCondor 10.0.6](https://htcondor.readthedocs.io/en/v10_0/version-history/lts-versions-10-0.html#version-10-0-6): EL7, EL8
     -   In SSL Authentication, use the identity instead of the X.509 proxy subject